LaxarJS/laxar/docs/manuals/concepts.md

 A LaxarJS _activity_ is a widget without a visual representation, performing a task for the user _behind the scenes_.
 For example, a _login widget_ might talk to an authentication service itself, but it might also delegate this task to an _authentication activity_ using the event bus.
 When the authentication mechanism changes (e.g. from a plain HTTPS login to OAuth) only the activity needs to be exchanged, while the widget might remain untouched.
+In contrast to libraries and regular AngularJS services, Activities participate in the lifecycle of the page and are attached to the event bus, which allows them to communicate with other widgets using publish/subscribe.

 Another possible example would be a web search widget offering a search box with a list of web search results.
 Instead of hard-wiring the widget to a specific search engine, one could implement multiple engine-specific activities and choose depending on user preference.